Jmoreno844/Langgraph-Agentic-Rag/README.md

 ## Notes

 - The RAG retriever uses Pinecone for hybrid search (dense vectors + sparse BM25 keywords) and VoyageAI for reranking to provide highly relevant context.
-- The `/documents` API automatically syncs uploaded S3 documents with the configured Pinecone index.